-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works, with special sections for members who are age 65 or over.
-Also read Section 9 about coordinating benefits with other coverage, including Medicare. - YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A \$500 PENALTY.
-Please refer to the precertification information listed in Section 3 to be sure which services require precertification. - YOU MUST GET PRIOR APPROVAL for the following surgical services if they are to be performed on an outpatient basis: surgery for morbid obesity; surgical correction of congenital anomalies; and outpatient surgery needed to correct accidental injuries (see Definitions) to jaws, cheeks, lips, tongue, roof and floor of mouth.
-Please refer to page 17 for more information. - You should be aware that some PPO hospitals may have non-PPO professional providers on staff. - We base payment on whether a facility or a health care professional bills for the services or supplies.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A \$500 PENALTY.
+Please refer to the precertification information listed in Section 3 to be sure which services require precertification. - Note: Observation services are billed as outpatient facility care.
+As a result, benefits for observation services are provided at the outpatient facility benefit levels described on page 77.
+See page 139 for more information about these types of services. - YOU MUST GET PRIOR APPROVAL for the following surgical services if they are to be performed on an outpatient basis: surgery for morbid obesity; surgical correction of congenital anomalies; and outpatient surgery needed to correct accidental injuries (see Definitions) to jaws, cheeks, lips, tongue, roof and floor of mouth.
+Please refer to page 20 for more information. - You should be aware that some PPO hospitals may have non-PPO professional providers on staff. - We base payment on whether a facility or a health care professional bills for the services or supplies.
 You will find that some benefits are listed in more than one section of the brochure.
 This is because how they are paid depends on what type of provider bills for the service.
-For example, physical therapy is paid differently depending on whether it is billed by an inpatient facility, a doctor, a physical therapist, or an outpatient facility. - The amounts listed in this Section are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service, for your inpatient or outpatient surgery or care.
+For example, physical therapy is paid differently depending on whether it is billed by an inpatient facility, a physician, a physical therapist, or an outpatient facility. - The amounts listed in this Section are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service, for your inpatient or outpatient surgery or care.
 Any costs associated with the professional charge (i.e., physicians, etc.) are listed in Sections 5(a) or 5(b). - PPO benefits apply only when you use a PPO provider.
 When no PPO provider is available, non-PPO benefits apply.